 Statement of Directors' Responsibilities for the AISAP Board

 Joining the AISAP board of directors through a nomination and election process carries with it a responsibility not only to the association but additionally to those in the Admission and Enrollment Management profession.
-By governance definition, directors are the custodians of the mission of AISAP and carry the responsibility for thinking and planning for long-term viability and sustainability of the association; they hold in trust the association’s reputation as it was created by its founders, and developed by those who have shaped AISAP since 2005.
-Current directors accept the obligation not only to preserve but also guide and assist in the maturation of the association.
+By governance definition, directors are the custodians of the mission of AISAP and carry the responsibility for thinking and planning for the long-term viability and sustainability of the association; they hold in trust the association’s reputation as it was created by its founders, and developed by those who have shaped AISAP since 2005.
+Current directors accept the obligation not only to preserve but also to guide and assist in the maturation of the association.
 It is an exciting opportunity to contribute to the admission and enrollment management profession.